wirepair/validator/README.md

-= validator =
+# validator
 This library is for automatically assigning HTTP form values or a map[string][]string to a pre-defined structure.
 It also allows you to validate the data prior to allowing assignment to occur.
 It fails hard, if any field is found to fail validation, an error is immediately returned.

-== Example ==
+### installation
+go get github.com/wirepair/validator

+### example
-Usage is pretty simple, simply define your structure with the "validate" struct tag along with the parameter name and then a validation function.
+Usage is pretty simple, simply define your structure with the "validate" struct tag along with the parameter name and then a validation function if you want it.
 ```Go
 package main